zackphillips/micro-manager-python3/README.md

 Error	LNK1104	cannot open file 'python37_d.lib
 ```

 Ensure you are building the release build.
+Note that the lib and include settings you updated above will need to be updated for the release configuration.

 7. Close the property browser, right-click MMCorePy_wrap, and click build.